apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 Any other identifiers used in core filter expressions will be assumed to be properties of the message.

-The JMS spec states that a String property should not get converted to a numeric when used in a selector.
-So for example, if a message has the `age` property set to String `21` then the following selector should not match
-it: `age > 18`.
+The JMS and Jakarta Messaging specs state that a String property should not get converted to a numeric when used in a selector.
+So for example, if a message has the `age` property set to `String` `21` then the following selector should not match it: `age > 18`.
 Since Apache ActiveMQ Artemis supports STOMP clients which can only send messages with string properties, that restriction is a bit limiting.
-Therefore, if you want your filter expressions to auto-convert String properties to the appropriate number type, just prefix it with `convert_string_expressions:`.
+Therefore, if you want your filter expressions to auto-convert `String` properties to the appropriate number type, just prefix it with `convert_string_expressions:`.
 If you changed the filter expression in the previous example to be `convert_string_expressions:age > 18`, then it would match the aforementioned message.

-The JMS spec also states that property identifiers (and therefore the identifiers which are valid for use in a filter expression) are an:
+The JMS and Jakarta Messaging specs also state that property identifiers (and therefore the identifiers which are valid for use in a filter expression) are
+an:

 > unlimited-length sequence of letters and digits, the first of which must be
 > a letter.
 A letter is any character for which the method